Catawba College logo

 • Home to the Ketner School of Business, named after Food Lion co-founder Ralph W. Ketner.

-• Features cutting-edge resources like the Center for Entrepreneurship and Experimental Development (CEED).
+• Features unique practical learning centers like the Center for Entrepreneurship and Experimental Development (CEED) and the Institute of Business and Accounting.

 Timeline